html-graph/html-graph.github.io/content/events.md

 ### Event handling

-Subscribe to events using the `subscribe` method of `EventHandler` instances.
+Subscribe to events using the `subscribe` method of `EventHandler` instance.
 Unsubscribe using `unsubscribe` with the same callback when the listener is no longer needed.

 ### Canvas events